Knives have been made in Solingen, Germany for centuries.

-Wusthof and Henckels are the top two German knife manufacturers.
-Wusthof is still owned and run by members of the Wusthof family.
-Henckels, now known as Zwilling JA Henckels, is a conglomerate and owns a variety of cookware companies, including Staub cast iron and Demeyer cookware, as well as the revered Henckels cutlery brand.
+Wusthof and Zwilling are the top German knife manufacturers.
+Wusthof is owned and run by the Wusthof family.
+Henckels, now known as Zwilling, is a conglomerate and owns a variety of companies, including Staub cast iron and Demeyere cookware, as well as the revered Zwilling brand.

 German knives come in forged and less expensive stamped versions.
 Most have a cutting angle of 14 to 22 degrees.
 Rockwell hardness ranges from 56 to 58, a measure of a knife's strength and durability.

 Choose from a variety of top quality Wusthof knives.
 They make butcher knives to paring knives to chefs and cooks knifes.
 Wusthof also has many specialty knives, such as bread knives, a salami knife, even salmon slicers or ham slicing knives.

 Zwilling knives come in a wide range of handle styles, blade functions and prices.
 Select a traditional 3-rivet German design with Pro S. Or an up-to-the-minute Asian-inspired Miyabe knife.